-Supplies are valued at cost under the specific identification method.
+Supplies are valued at cost under the specific identification method where feasible.
+All other supplies are valued using the weighted average cost method.
 The consumption method is used to account for supplies.
 Under the consumption method, supplies are recorded as expenses at the time they are consumed.